Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Warriors Betting Records & Stats

-- In 34 of 82 games this season, Golden State and its opponents have gone over 239.5 points.
+- Golden State's 82 games this season have gone over this contest's total of 240.5 points 34 times.

-- Golden State's matchups this year have an average point total of 236.1, 3.4 fewer points than this game's over/under.
+- The average total in Golden State's games this season is 236.1, 4.4 points fewer than this matchup's over/under.

 - This season, Golden State has won 37 out of the 59 games, or 62.7%, in which it has been favored.